MBK Partners

-MBK Partners (MBKP) is a North Asian focused private equity firm.
-According to Forbes, MBK Partners is one of the largest private equity firms in Asia, managing $25 billion worth of assets.
+MBK Partners (MBKP) is a private equity firm focused on North Asia.
+According to Forbes, MBK Partners is one of the largest private equity firms in Asia.

+In 2023, Private Equity International, ranked MBK Partners as the eighth largest private equity firm in Asia based on total fundraising over the most recent five-year period.

 Overview

 MBK Partners was founded in 2005 by Michael ByungJu Kim and several other senior Asian executives from the Carlyle Group.

-In 2021, the firm returned

 In January 2022, a 13% stake of the firm was sold to Dyal Capital Partners.

-The firm has two main businesses, Buyouts and Special Situations.
 MBK Partners' investment focus is in North Asian regions, namely China, Japan and South Korea.

 MBK Partners has offices in Beijing, Hong Kong, Seoul, Shanghai and Tokyo.